 Remote and tranquil, Hierro is the smallest of the seven main islands.
 It’s an excellent choice if you’re seeking unspoiled natural surroundings, clear waters for diving, and off-the-beaten-path anchorages.
 The island’s rugged coastline and small harbors cultivate a sense of escaping everyday life.

-Smaller Islets: Alegranza, Graciosa, Montaña Clara, Roque del Este, Roque del Oeste, and Lobos
+Smaller Islets: Alegranza, Graciosa, Montaña Clara, Roque del Este, Roque del Oeste y Lobos.
 Apart from the main islands, the archipelago includes several uninhabited or sparsely inhabited islets.

 These smaller outcrops offer secluded spots to drop anchor and enjoy the clear waters.
 Sailors seeking tranquility and proximity to nature can often explore these mini-islands for birdwatching, snorkeling, or simply relishing a serene overnight stay under the stars.

 Why Sail the Canary Islands?

-Ideal Climate: Thanks to the Canary Current and gentle trade winds, the islands maintain pleasant temperatures year-round—appealing to those escaping colder winters elsewhere in Europe.
+Ideal Climate: Thanks to the Canary Current and gentle trade winds, the islands maintain pleasant temperatures year-round, appealing to those escaping colder winters elsewhere in Europe.

 Diverse Landscapes: From the volcanic scenery of Lanzarote to Tenerife’s mountainous peaks, each island showcases a unique environment.